Published on February 22nd, 2016 | by Ethan

 Almost a year ago, Firaxis announced XCOM 2, the sequel to its highly regarded XCOM: Enemy Unknown, wouldn’t be coming to consoles.
 I assumed, and I still think, that hardcore strategy games don’t have as high demand on consoles as they do on PC.
 But after finishing XCOM 2 it’s clear Firaxis wanted to make a straight up PC game.
 And boy did they make one.

 PC gaming has been growing in the last few years as more gamers have decided the thousand dollar investment to build a rig is worth the price of admission.
-Developers have noticed the growth in the PC gaming market and have started making what used to be hobbled together ports into what today is generally considered the best way to play multiplatform games.
+If you click here, you will know that developers have noticed the growth in the PC gaming market and have started making what used to be hobbled together ports into what today is generally considered the best way to play multiplatform games.

 Despite this PC renaissance, it’s been years since a big budget title has been PC exclusive.
-With XCOM 2, Firaxis changed all of that and as a result XCOM 2 is the most PC game I’ve played in a while.
+With XCOM 2, Firaxis changed all of that and as a result XCOM 2 is the most PC game I’ve played in a while and playing it with warzone cheats is one of the best feelings in the world for gamers.
 Don’t like sitting through an intro video you’ve seen hundreds of times?
 Edit the .ini file.
 Want to download Stormtrooper helmets to equip your soldiers?
 Head over to the Steam Workshop.

 As games have grown more and more complicated, it’s a lot harder for a layman to go in and edit a game to their liking, but XCOM 2 makes me feel like I have more freedom than ever before.
 Yes, PC mods have been around a while, but there are tons of gameplay tweaks you can make right away in XCOM 2 only equipped with notepad.exe.